buxtronix/am43/README.md

 A library and example sketch that allows you to control AM43 style blind controllers using an ESP32 device's built-in Bluetooth radio.

-Included is an example sketch to perform control and monitoring via MQTT.
+Included is an example sketch to perform control and monitoring via MQTT, including auto-discovery for Home Assistant.

 These blind and rollershade controllers are sold under various names, including Zemismart, A-OK and all use the "Blind Engine" app.